 d.
 Any proposed constitution, or amendment when adopted by the convention shall be submitted to the people in the manner prescribed by the convention at an election held not less than six weeks after the convention adjourns.
-If ap-proved by a majority of the elec-tors voting thereon such consti-tution or amendment shall become effective on the date provided therein.
+If approved by a majority of the electors voting thereon such constitution or amendment shall become effective on the date provided therein.

 § 3.
-Any amendment propos § 3.
-Any amendment proposed by a constitutional convention in-consistent with an amendment pro-posed by the legislature coinci-dentally submitted to the people for approval, shall, if approved, be deemed to supersede the amend-ment so proposed by the legisla-tive to the extent of such incon-sistency. sistency.
+Any amendment proposed by a constitutional convention inconsistent with an amendment proposed by the legislature coincidentally submitted to the people for approval, shall, if approved, be deemed to supersede the amendment so proposed by the legislature to the extent of such inconsistency.

-§ 2.
-Resolved (if the Senate conresolved in the senate con-cur).
-That the foregoing amend-ment be referred to the first reg-ular legislative session convening after the next succeeding general cur) after the next succeeding general election of members of the assembly, and, in conformity with section one of article nineteen of the constitution, be published for three months previous to the time of such election.
+\$ 2.
+Resolved (if the Senate concur), That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assembly, and. in conformity with section one of article nineteen of the constitution, be published for three months previous to the time of such election.

+PROPOSED AMENDMENT

+NUMBER SIX.

+CONCURRENT RESOLUTION OF

+THE SENATE AND ASSEMBLY

+Proposing an amendment to article

-PROPOSED AMENDMENT NUMBER SIX CONCURRENT RESOLUTION OF THE SENATE AND ASSEMBLY a.
-The state shall be divided into [four] five judicial departments The first department shall consist of the counties within the first judicial district of the state.
-The second department shall consist of second department shall consist of the counties within the second minth, [tenth] and eleventh judicial districts of the state.
+Proposing an amendment to article six of the constitution, in relation to the creation of a fifth judicial department a.
+The state shall be divided into [four] five judicial departments.
+The first department shall consist of the counties within the first judicial district of the state.
+The second department shall consist of the counties within the second districts of the state.
 The third department shall consist of the counties within the third, fourth and sixth judicial districts of the state.
-The fourth department shall consist of the counties within the fifth, seventh and eighth judicial districts of the state.
+The fourth department shall consist of the counties within the third, fourth shall consist of the counties within the fifth, seventh and eighth judicial districts of the state.
 The fifth department shall consist of the counties within the tenth judicial districts of the state.
+The fifth department shall consist of the counties within the tenth judicial district of the state.
 Each department shall be bounded by the lines of judicial districts.
-Once every ten years the legislature may alter the years the legislature may alter the boundaries of the judicial departments, but without changing the number thereof.
+Once every ten years the legislature may alter the boundaries of the judicial departments, but without changing the number thereof.